BigOakley/gpu-passthrough/outline.md

         cmake -DENABLE_BACKTRACE=no  ../

-  This step disabled the backtrace capability of the client.
-This causes a lot of problmes when building, and to avoid them, we are simply disabling it.
+  This step disables the backtrace capability of the client.
+The backtrace feature can cause a lot of problems when building, and to avoid them, we are simply disabling it.
 I will enable them once I work out what is causing the issues and those notes will be added to this guide

 * Build the Looking Glass Client